waleedq/libapache2-mod-less_beta1/README.md

 # mod-less is LESS apache2 module :

-This apache2 module is writen to compile LESS code inside the css files when they are requested so the process will be transparent from any script using css no matter what it's language is
+This apache2 module is written to compile LESS code inside the css files when they are requested so the process will be transparent from any script using css no matter what it's language is

 this apache2 module is written using c.